 Assault

-Lebanon Assault Attorneys
+Lebanon Assault Lawyers

 Assault or simple assault in Tennessee is defined as intentionally, knowingly, or recklessly causing bodily injury to another person, causing another person to reasonably fear imminent bodily injury or physical contact that a reasonable person would find extremely provocative or offensive.
 Simple assault is considered a misdemeanor crime because it involves only minor bodily injury like a cut, scrape, or bruise.

 Assault offenses are probably one of the most charged offenses throughout Tennessee.
-However, in many cases the arresting police do not witness any of the incident before arriving at the scene to make a judgment within a matter of minutes as to who was the primary aggressor.
+However, in many cases, the arresting police do not witness any of the incident before arriving at the scene to make a judgment within a matter of minutes as to who was the primary aggressor.
 As a result, it is critical that you consult an experienced Lebanon assault attorney, such as Vasek & Robbins, to defend you against harsh or unfair accusations.

 Class A Misdemeanor vs. Class B Misdemeanor